senderh55/jobapptrack-gptplugin/README.md

 ## Usage

-Upload CSV Data: Upload your job application data in CSV format using the plugin interface.
+- **Upload CSV Data:** Upload your job application data in CSV format using the plugin interface.
-Interaction: Use the plugin to view application summaries, update statuses, and keep track of interview processes.
+- **Interaction:** Use the plugin to view application summaries, update statuses, and keep track of interview processes.
-API Endpoints
-POST /api/add-job-application: Add a new job application.
-POST /api/delete-job-application: Delete a job application by company name.
-POST /api/edit-job-application: Edit a job application.
-GET /api/get-job-applications: Retrieve all job applications.